 A retained customer you might have lost is essentially the same value as a new one.
 They’re arguably even more so; it’s six to seven times more expensive to win a new customer than retain the custom of an existing one (source).

 But here’s where it gets really interesting.
-We’ve learned that adding some form of chat functionality to your site typically increases conversions between 8% and 20%.
-And chatters are nearly three times more likely to convert as those that don’t.
+We see an average 50% conversion from existing website traffic, and chatters are nearly three times more likely to convert as those that don’t.

 Let’s see how we can get in on those numbers.

 - As with phone support, equip your webchat team with a knowledge base.
 This should give them everything they need to answer queries quickly and efficiently.

 - Again, as with phone support, after you’ve answered the initial query, look for possible opportunities to fast-track leads through the sales funnel.
 Direct them to content they may enjoy.

 - If you’re not sure about anything, feel free to consult with some live chat experts (wink wink).